pilotmoon/PopClip-Extensions/README.md

 - Removed the `Restore Pasteboard` option.
 PopClip now always restores the pasteboard.
 - Removed the `Long Running` option.
 All extensions are now assumed to be potentially long running.

+I've also made the error checking on loading an extension more robust, so if you have something like a mis-named field or the wrong type, you'll get an more specific message about what the problem is.

 One more thing... there is also a brand new extension format based on JavaScript.
 Documentation still "to-do", watch this space!

 ----